 Education: Technology Licentiate with focus on machines at Chalmers University of Technology

 Career at Volvo: September 1, 1968 to December 31, 2002, with duties ranging from head of emissions development, manager for drivelines and manager for Complete Vehicles

-Other environment-related work at VCC: he was involved in VCC’s work with gas and ethanol-powered vehicles and hybrids
+Other environment-related work at VCC: Involved in the development of gas and ethanol-powered vehicles and hybrids powertrains

 Currently drives: Volvo V70 Flexifuel